Feeling depressed? It could be worse, you could be taking antidepressants!

 I once asked a highly positioned individual why the poor get poorer and rich get richer.
 His answer surprised me by his honesty when he said:

-“The working classes don’t mobilise and challenge the political system that keeps them down, but the wealthy have a vested interest in preserving their wealth, so they fight tooth and nail with the passion to support political parties that will do just that.”
+“The working classes don’t challenge the political system that keeps them down, but the wealthy have a vested interest in preserving their wealth, so they fight tooth and nail with the passion for supporting political parties that will do just that.”

-Learn to direct the huge amounts of energy that you have not inwards, but outward towards a purpose, a common goal and feel part of a greater fight bigger than yourself.
+Learn to direct the vast amounts of energy that you have not inwards, but outward towards a purpose, a common goal and feel part of a greater fight bigger than yourself.
 A fight that may not directly benefit yourself, but may benefit your children, the animal kingdom or simply the local community.

-During my darkest days, I volunteered for a local animal charity and it actually led to me creating Heat my Home further down my own timeline.
-Simply having a purpose is better than anything your doctor can prescribe you.
+During my darkest days, I volunteered for a local animal charity, and it led to me creating Heat my Home further down my timeline.
+Merely having a purpose is better than anything your doctor can prescribe you.

-Antidepressants basically numb the soul and de-focus your mind and it’s my assumption that corporations deliberately want to ‘medicate’ us to prevent opposition to today’s increasingly debt-based economic servitude.
+Antidepressants numb the soul and de-focus your mind and I assume that corporations deliberately want to ‘medicate’ us to prevent opposition to today’s increasingly debt-based economic servitude.

 What I’ve found most surprising about life is that people I thought to be the most confident, popular and outgoing have also battled with anxiety and depression through stages of their lives too.

-It is my belief that most people prescribed antidepressants, don’t actually need them.
+I believe that most people prescribed antidepressants, don’t need them.

 For a crazy world; not a crazy mind